aaronfeingold/SpotifyProject/README.md

 4. Fourth, in your terminal, run:
     > $ pipenv install

-Spotipy has been integrated for streamlining API calls, and the CacheHandler will store your API token in a hidden file, while the feature for client credentials handles the base64 encoding.

-If the data is correctly insterted, and package dependancies are now available on you local environment, in your terminal, run
+If the data is correctly insterted, and package dependancies are now available on you local environment, in your terminal, run:
     > $ python test.py

-When it runs, your console should print some songs, and your phone should receive them as well.
+Last, your console should print some songs, and your phone should receive them as well.